thatbudakguy/qg/notes/moonsea-brothers-timeline.md

 + 1339 DR
 + Resurrection of Ranthor
-+ Responding to his brother's call, Ranthor leaves Cormyr and travels to Phlan, finding the town crawling with evil and his brother slain.
++ Responding to his lover's call, Ranthor leaves Cormyr and travels to Phlan, finding the town crawling with evil and his brother slain.
 Gensor sets a clever trap for Ranthor, but his death activates a *contingency* that causes him to be resurrected a week later and escape.
 Shaken, Ranthor vows to hide his identity from his vindictive half-brother.

 + 1339 DR
 + Clearing the tower